seanzhangkx8/ConvoKit/README.md

 Name for download: `subreddit-<name_of_subreddit>` for the by subreddit data, `reddit-corpus-small` for the small subset.

-### Wikiconv Corpus (coming soon)
+### Wikiconv Corpus (WIP)

 The full corpus of Wikipedia talk page conversations, based on the reconstruction described in [this paper](http://www.cs.cornell.edu/~cristian/index_files/wikiconv-conversation-corpus.pdf).
+Note that due to the large size of the data, it is split up by year.
-Also comes with block data retrieved directly from the Wikipedia block log, for reproducing the [Trajectories of Blocked Community Members](http://www.cs.cornell.edu/~cristian/Recidivism_online_files/recidivism_online.pdf) paper.
+We are currently working on implementing, as part of the corpus metadata, block data retrieved directly from the Wikipedia block log, for reproducing the [Trajectories of Blocked Community Members](http://www.cs.cornell.edu/~cristian/Recidivism_online_files/recidivism_online.pdf) paper.
+In the meantime, raw block data can be downloaded [here](https://zissou.infosci.cornell.edu/convokit/datasets/wikiconv-corpus/blocks.json).

+Name for download: `wikiconv-<year>` to download wikiconv data for the specified year.

 ### ...And your own corpus!